Cartosat-2F

 Cartosat-2F is the eighth satellite in the Cartosat-2 Series.
 It is an Earth observation satellite launched on the PSLV-C40 mission by the Indian Space Research Organisation (ISRO).

 History

 Originally, Cartosat-2E was published as the last Cartosat-2 satellite to be launched, as Cartosat-3 Series spacecraft were scheduled to launch in 2018.
 Cartosat-2F was first listed on launch schedules as Cartosat-2ER, a name possibly indicating it was originally a replica of Cartosat-2E to be used as a spare.

 Satellite description

 Like other satellites in the series, Cartosat-2F was built on an IRS-2 bus.
 It uses reaction wheels, magnetorquers, and hydrazine-fueled reaction control thrusters for stability.
 It has a design service life of five years.
-Cartosat-2F has three main remote sensing instruments, a panchromatic camera called PAN, a four channel visible/near infrared radiometer called HRMX, and a Event Monitoring camera (EvM).
+Cartosat-2F has three main remote sensing instruments, a panchromatic camera called PAN, a four channel visible/near infrared radiometer called HRMX, and an Event monitoring camera (EvM).